 It can definitely take some practice to get used to inserting and removing a menstrual cup.
 Don’t give up if it doesn’t work right away; it took me at least a couple cycles before I really felt comfortable using it.
 To insert the cup, it needs to be folded (most manufacturers recommend a C-fold or “punch down” fold, but there are also others).
 After the cup is inserted, it should unfold – it’s good to check that it has unfolded properly by running your finger around the outside of it.

 Removing the cup can be difficult at first – the first time I used one, I panicked a bit when it wouldn’t easily come out.
-The trick I found is to use your muscles to help push it down and squeeze it to break the seal.
-I have high cervix so I also really like the stretchy stem on the OrganiCup.
+The trick I found is to use your muscles to help push it down and squeeze it with your fingers to break the seal.
+I have high cervix so I also really like the stretchy stem on the OrganiCup which helps with removal.

 Finally you’ll want to sanitize your cup between cycles by boiling it.
 While there has been a confirmed case of TSS with a menstrual cup there is not at all high risk, and you also have a risk using tampons.